Lancashire Archives: Commencement

 In May 1940, the Lancashire Record Office was established as the county record office for Lancashire.
 In November 1940, the Master of the Rolls recognised the Lancashire Record Office as a manorial repository.
 The first deposit to the Archives came from the Fylde Historical and Antiquarian Society.

 Lancashire County Council appointed Reginald Sharpe France as the first County Archivist; from 1947 he also taught on the Diploma in Archive Administration at the University of Liverpool, establishing a link between the record office and the university.

 Sharpe France worked alone until 1941, when an unqualified assistant was appointed.
 Due to World War II, there were almost no enquiries for documents or searchers – only 66 visitors are recorded in 1940, and 90 in 1941.
 Sharpe France and his assistant could acquire documents and catalogue them without interruption.

 Guide to the Lancashire Record Office was first published in 1948.
 In 1950, the archives held an exhibition for their 10th anniversary, opened by Earl Peel, on March 15–18 March at the county office in Preston.
 Around 2000 visitors attended it.

-Sharpe France remained County Archivist until the 1970s.
+Sharpe France remained County Archivist until 1976.